cromlehg/REPU/README.md

 To support external mint service manager should specify address by calling _setDirectMintAgent_.
 After that specified address can direct mint VST tokens by calling _directMint_.

 ### How to invest
-To purchase tokens investor should send ETH (more than minimum 0.1 ETH) to corresponding crowdsale contract.
+To purchase tokens investor should send ETH (above minimum limit) to corresponding crowdsale contract.
 Recommended GAS: 250000, GAS PRICE - 21 Gwei.

 ### Wallets with ERC20 support